 There’s no doubt these changes introduce complexities to skills in different work environments.
-In operations-focused work environments, such as healthcare, engineering, manufacturing, or field services, these skill changes drive up demand for reskilling and upskilling.
+In operations-focused work environments, such as healthcare, engineering, manufacturing, or field services, these skill changes drive up demand for reskilling, upskilling, and cross-skilling.
 Forrester reported that CEO concern for upskilling has grown tremendously, increasing from 53% to 79% in the last decade.

 With the events of the last couple of years, we predict this concern to continue rising.
 A McKinsey report states that nearly nine out of ten executives face current skills gaps, or expect them in the next five years.
 Additionally, 69% of organizations are doing more skill-building now than they did before COVID-19.

 Organizations executing skills management with the right skill software can face these challenges head-on.
 Skills management helps you build a sustainable business strategy and prepare an agile workforce for industry changes.
 It moves skills from being an HR function to an organizational business function.
 It cultivates a conglomerate culture of learning, development, safety, quality, and execution.
 This is where the enduring effects of skills management occur and how organizational transformation begins at every level.
-Learn more about bridging the gap between HR, L&D, and Operations in this report by Josh Bersin.
+Learn more about bridging the gap between HR, L&D, and Operations in this operational skilling webinar by Josh Bersin.